 Another reason why one's eyes get sensitive to light is allergies, specifically allergic conjunctivitis or pink eye.
 It occurs when something irritates the conjunctiva.
 It is a sensitive membrane covering the eyes and the insides of the eyelids.

 In general, one needs to see an eye doctor to figure out the root cause of photophobia.
 This way, doctors can recommend proper treatment.
 However, various studies revealed that photophobia glasses help reduce and alleviate discomfort.
 In most cases, people feel relieved from headaches and eye pains after wearing photophobia glasses.
-These glasses filter harmful wavelengths present in various common sources of outdoor and indoor lights.
+These eyeglasses filter harmful wavelengths present in various common sources of outdoor and indoor lights.

 Additionally, these photophobia glasses come in different forms.
 Sometimes, they are separate colored lenses that will fit over existing eyeglasses.
 Others, especially prescription glasses, are custom-made with a tint or special filter coating.
 This time, these tinted lenses are directly applied to prescription glasses.

 When you see photophobia glasses, they generally come in gray, brown, or green filters.
 These colors are ideal for reducing glare.
 Those with glare problems and low vision usually use red, orange, or yellow filters.

 How to choose the right glasses for photophobia?